Sculpted Prims III

 Open the generated LSL-script on your disk by using any text-editor of your choice

 then cut’n paste the script content into the just created script inside the prim.

-save the script and close the second life editor.
+save the script and close the script editor.

 The Prim-Generator will immediately ask for the permission to link objects.